justinbalaguer/portfoliolot/README.md

 ```

 ### NOTE
-<small>Do not forget to add a comma, make sure the json format is correct. 🤙</small>
+<sup>Do not forget to add a comma, make sure the json format is correct. 🤙</sup>

 ### WHY CREATE THIS?
-<small>Why not?
-Also, I could've made this automated and without checking every single pull request, but I want others specially new coders to start their/your contribution. 😊</small>
+<sup>Why not?
+Also, I could've made this automated and without checking every single pull request, but I want others specially new coders to start their/your contribution. 😊</sup>